MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 The Veeva Vault PromoMats Microsoft 365 Copilot connector allows organizations to index promotional marketing materials from Veeva Vault into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.

 The connector integrates Vault PromoMats' built-in permission model, ensuring that users only access authorized content, and supports faster content generation and review through content analysis and preparation.
-By enhancing efficiency throughout the content lifecycle, it helps maintain brand consistency.
+It helps maintain brand consistency by improving efficiency throughout the content lifecycle.
 This functionality is beneficial for marketing, medical affairs, and regulatory teams, enabling informed decision-making and reducing the time-to-market for promotional materials.

 The following are the key benefits of the Veeva Vault PromoMats Copilot connector:

 - **Enhanced content management and retrieval:** The connector suggests tags to organize and access relevant documents more easily.
 - **AI-assisted content reuse and localization:** Facilitates content adaptation for various markets, saving time while ensuring relevance for different audiences.
-- **Comprehensive document review and summarization:** AI tools help grammar, spelling, semantics, and regulatory compliance, ensuring accuracy and up-to-date promotional materials.
+- **Comprehensive document review and summarization:** AI tools help with grammar, spelling, semantics, and regulatory compliance, ensuring accuracy and up-to-date promotional materials.

 Additionally, the connector boosts productivity by minimizing time spent searching for information across multiple sources.
 By integrating Microsoft 365 Copilot and Microsoft Search with PromoMats data, it streamlines content preparation and field use.
 It also improves efficiency by referencing existing compliant documents and content to help generate new messaging and prepare materials effectively.